Answers to common questions about the GDP statistics.

 KP (Constant Price)

-Constant price series (also known as real terms) have the effects of inflation removed by fixing the prices of goods and services in one period (the base year), so that only the volumes change.
+Constant price series (also known as real terms) have the effects of inflation removed by fixing the prices of goods and services in 1 period (the base year), so that only the volumes change.
 In practice, the most common method for doing this is to divide the CP series through by an appropriate price index.
-The base year would normally be updated every five years or so to ensure that the product and industry mix of the economy is accurately represented.
-The UK national accounts published real terms series on this basis until 2003 when, in line with international regulation, they were replaced by annual chained volume measures.
+The base year would normally be updated every 5 years or so to ensure that the product and industry mix of the economy is accurately represented.
+The UK national accounts published real-terms series on this basis until 2003 when, in line with international regulation, they were replaced by annual chained volume measures.

 CVM (Chained Volume Measures)

-With chained volume measures, instead of updating the base year every five years, it is updated every year, meaning that, in practice, every series to be presented in real terms is estimated both in current prices and prices of the previous year (PYPs).
-The growth rates of the series in successive years on the same prices (for example 2006 estimated in current prices and 2007 in PYPs) are linked together in a chain of short series (known as chain-linking) to give a full real terms time series.
-CVMs are more responsive to major structural changes in the economy and, given the fact that the industry and product mixes of the economy are changing more rapidly now than in the past, they provide a more accurate picture of change in the economy than constant price series rebased every five years.
-All expenditure components of GDP are published on both CP and CVM bases; all output components on a CVM basis (annual production data are published in CP terms as well).
-Income components are only published in current price terms, as there is no meaningful means of producing operating surplus on a real terms basis.
-This is because, whereas for most transactions (for example purchases from a shop), there is a price element and a quantity element, this is not true in the case of profits for which there are no price or volume components.
-Within the sector accounts, the only data series published in real terms is real household disposable income (RHDI), everything else is in nominal terms.
+With chained volume measures, instead of updating the base year every 5 years, it is updated every year, meaning that, in practice, every series to be presented in real terms is estimated both in current prices and prices of the previous year (PYPs).
+The growth rates of the series in successive years on the same prices (for example, 2006 estimated in current prices and 2007 in PYPs) are linked together in a chain of short series (known as chain-linking) to give a full real-terms time series.
+CVMs are more responsive to major structural changes in the economy and, given the fact that the industry and product mixes of the economy are changing more rapidly now than in the past, they provide a more accurate picture of change in the economy than constant price series rebased every 5 years.
+All expenditure components of GDP are published on both CP and CVM bases and all output components on a CVM basis (annual production data is published in CP terms as well).
+Income components are only published in current price terms, as there is no meaningful method of producing operating surplus on a real-terms basis.
+This is because, whereas for most transactions (for example, purchases from a shop), there is a price element and a quantity element, this is not true in the case of profits for which there are no price or volume components.
+Within the sector accounts, the only data series published in real terms is real household disposable income (RHDI); everything else is in nominal terms.

 Open up the ONS homepage: www.ons.gov.uk